IABTechLab/uid2docs/api/v2/upgrade-guide.md

 To upgrade the UID2 SDK, you need update the script that loads the SDK.
 Here's what you need to keep in mind during this step:

 - If you are using [version 0](../v1/sdks/client-side-identity-v0.md) of the UID2 SDK, be sure to upgrade to [version 1](../v1/sdks/client-side-identity-v1.md#improvements-and-changes-from-version-0) of the UID2 SDK first.
 - If you load the SDK from another location or hold a private (TBD-private what?
-Version?) of the SDK, be sure to update the locations accordingly.
+Version?Instance?) of the SDK, be sure to update the locations accordingly.

 On your pages, update the script to load version 2 of the SDK instead of verison 1.